roytang/blog/content/quotes/sig.md

 ---

-"I&#x27;m sorry, our software is perfect.
+"I'm sorry, our software is perfect.
 The problem must be you.

   -- Dogbert